hirre/ctag/README.md

 maptag
 ====

-Command line program to tag files and folders in the OS using a key-value system.
-Tested on Windows 7 and Mac OSX 10.8.3.
+A simple command line program to tag files and folders in the OS using a key-value system.

 ### USAGE
 maptag [flag] [arguments]